KidkArolis/tiny-atom/README.md

   * `set` - extend the state with this new value
   * `action` - an object of shape `{ type, payload }`
 * `onChange` - a function called with the new state on each state change

+A note on `set` - when calling set in the reducer, it typically extends the state with the new object passed to set.
+But if you'd like to mutate the object simply pass the same state object to `set` and it will record that as the new state.

 ### `atom.get`